MarkKeeley/markkeeley/content/post/2016-10-31-halloween-decorations.markdown

 draft = false
 slug = ""
 tags = ["Random Musings"]
-title = "Halloween is the easiest holiday to decorate for" topics = ["Are You Pondering What I'm Pondering?"] type = "post"
+title = "Halloween is the most fun holiday to decorate" topics = ["Are You Pondering What I'm Pondering?"] type = "post"